The love was never generic. It was aimed at you by name.

 When you understand Hebrews 2:9 correctly — that Christ tasted death specifically for the children God gave Him — something profound comes into focus: His death was not tentative, not hypothetical, not contingent on our decision.
 It was definite, purposeful, and accomplishing its intended end.

 You are not a contingency.
 You are not a possibility.
 If you are united to Christ, you are among the ones for whom He laid down His life.
 Your redemption was not left to chance.
-Before the foundation of the world, you were chosen, and Christ died to secure what the Father had already elected.
+Before the creation of the world, you were chosen, and Christ died to secure what the Father had already elected.
+This is the comfort that reaches you before your brokenness — a love that predates your existence.

 This is the comfort of Hebrews 2:9 understood rightly: Christ's death was not an offer that might work if you choose it.
 It was a purchase, complete and irrevocable, for those who are His.
+And if the very faith by which you believe is itself a gift, then even your trust in this truth is evidence that you are among the purchased.